Site will be

 We’ve learned from experience that it’s not enough to support individual children, youth and families.
 For more children to grow up healthy, educated and safe, we must advocate for systemic change, enacting and implementing laws and regulations that put children and youth first.

-Here’s how ChildFund is investing in building up our advocacy capacity both in the U.S. and in the countries where we work around the world.
+Here’s how ChildFund is investing in strengthening our advocacy capacity both in the U.S. and in the countries where we work around the world.

-As more and more children gain access to the internet and spend more time online, particularly as a result of the COVID-19 pandemic, reports of online sexual abuse and exploitation are skyrocketing.
+As more and more children gain access to the internet and spend more time online, reports of online sexual abuse and exploitation are skyrocketing.

 Online sexual exploitation and abuse of children (OSEAC) — or the production and online publication of visuals depicting the sexual abuse and exploitation of children — is one of the fastest-growing crimes in the world.
 ChildFund, through efforts like the #TakeItDown campaign, and the End OSEAC Coalition, a coalition of like-minded organizations, are working hard to bring the U.S. government, Big Tech and others together to stop this rising threat to children.